flancian/garden/agora pkg chapter.md

 - #pull [[tim berners lee]] [[solid]]
 - #pull [[ward cunningham]] [[wiki]] [[fedwiki]]

-Finally, an Agora is a project with a pragmatic bent directed towards world improvement through global reform or peaceful revolution.
+The reference Agora is a project with a pragmatic bent directed towards world improvement.
+It is a case study in [[protopian thinking]] directed towards global reform and revolution.

 - #pull [[social media]]
 - #pull [[effective altruism]]